mdmunoz/mdmunoz.github.io/_posts/2025-09-26-novels-of-religious-paranoia.markdown

 date:   2025-09-26 00:00:00 -0700
 ---

-No one understands my insistence that this is my favorite thing, so here’s a list (one per author for brevity).
+No one accepts my insistence that this is my favorite thing, so here’s a list (one per author for brevity).
 Please [send suggestions](mailto:matthew@knucklebones.rip).

 *When you believe in things
 That you don’t understand